 First you have to make sure that the software on the device is on the same level as the PC software.
-If in doubt, perform an update of OS and PClient on your device (there is a manual on how to update your device here Description).
+If in doubt, perform an update of OS and PClient on your device (there is a manual on how to update your device here/lient/new-1000).